Muhammad-Ahmed-Rayyan/FixTrack/README.md

 1. Create a new project in the [Firebase Console](https://console.firebase.google.com/).
 2. Add a new **web app** to your Firebase project.
 3. Copy the Firebase configuration object.
-4. Replace the placeholder in `FixTrack/src/firebaseConfig.ts` with your own config.

 ---